Corby Kummer: Career

-In 1981, he joined The Atlantic magazine, where he wrote a longstanding and influential column on food, cooking, with a special focus on Italy and sustainable farming and food-making processes.
+He has worked at The Atlantic magazine since the 1980s, currently as a senior editor.
+For years, he wrote a longstanding and influential column on food, cooking, with a special focus on Italy and sustainable farming and food-making processes.
+He has also been the restaurant critic of New York, Boston, and Atlanta Magazines and a food and food policy columnist for The New Republic.